fmorgan921/ternary-algorithms/README.md

 npm test
 ```

-## Have an algorithm?
+## Contributing?
-If you have an algorithm you'd like to add, a pull request would be greatly appreciated!
-Just remember that it has to be written using only ternary operators.
+Have an algorithm you'd like to add?
+Have a way to optimize an algorithms?
+Found test cases not covered?
+Make a pull request and help improve the repository.